Global Justice Program

 We plan to provide funding for our regular Global Justice Program (GJP) to bring outstanding national and international experts to the University of Oregon campus, whose service on campus will enhance the educational offerings of the university in the fields of humanities and social sciences, focusing primarily on international relations, peace, and the United Nations (as specified in the gift agreement governing these funds).

-Complete applications for our regular program should be received by January 31, 2024 (deadline extended).
+Complete applications for our regular program should be received by January 31, 2024.
 Total funding available for all regular programs will be $50,000.

 Application Details